beauvais/just_type/README.md

 ## Requirements

-You will need a recent Mac OSX system, Alfred 2, and (most likely), the Alfred 2 PowerPack extension.
+You will need a recent Mac OSX system (works on Mountain Lion and Mavericks but is untested on any other systems), Alfred 2, and (possibly), the Alfred 2 PowerPack extension.
 You will also need either [iA Writer][2] or [Writer Pro][4].

 ## License: GNU GENERAL PUBLIC LICENSE